 Ever since its inception in 1928, The Peninsula Hong Kong has set the standard for Hong Kong luxury hotels.
 Travellers with a love for sleek, high-tech features may find it difficult to appreciate the old-world charm of The Peninsula; either way, there’s no denying that this hotel exercises pure class and delivers splendor to the hilt.

-Imagine a magnificent colonial façade framing a fleet Rolls-Royce limousines—that’s the first cue of Peninsula Hong Kong‘s glamour quotient.
+Imagine a magnificent colonial façade framing a fleet of Rolls-Royce limousines—that’s the first cue of the glamour quotient.
 The beguiling first impression continues into the lobby, a meeting spot of global dignitaries, where you’re greeted by bellboys in smart uniforms and a classical string quartet.
-The grand staircase in the center whisks you to the 300 guest rooms, all adorned in the formal English-manor style with glazed wood furniture, Chinese ceramics and murals.
+The grand staircase in the center whisks you to the 300 guest rooms, all adorned in the formal English-manor style with glazed wood furniture, Chinese ceramics, and murals.